Saiyedul/saiyedul.github.io/_posts/2019-4-11-mpi_cluster.md

 ---
 layout: post
-title: How to setup a MPI Cluster
+title: MPI Cluster Setup Guide
 ---

 A beowulf cluster is a group of general purpose systems connected over ethernet which are used for running MPI like porgrams.